No booking fees on the app

 Derby to Nottingham train travel guide

-Travelling by train from Derby to Nottingham is efficient and offers a scenic and comfortable experience.
-With frequent departures from Derby, you can reach Nottingham in just 20m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Derby to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Derby, you can get to Nottingham in just 20m, making it an ideal and convenient choice for travelling between them.

 Planning and booking